fabiofa87/CSharpFundamentals/README.md

 # CSharpFundamentals

-This a repository just to store simples exercises done to follow my progress practicing C#
+This a repository just to store simple exercises done to follow my progress practicing C#